Psychological testing: Sample of behavior

 The term sample of behavior refers to an individual's performance on tasks that have usually been prescribed beforehand.
-The samples of behavior that make up a paper-and-pencil test, the most common type of psychological test, are a series of test items.
-Performance on these items produces a test score.
-A score on a well-constructed test is believed to reflect a psychological construct such as achievement in a school subject like mathematics knowledge, cognitive ability, aptitude, emotional functioning, personality, etc. Differences in test scores are thought to reflect individual differences in the construct the test is purported to measure.
+For example, a spelling test for middle school students cannot include all the words in the vocabularies of middle schoolers because there are thousands of words in their lexicon; a middle school spelling test must include only a sample of words in their vocabulary.
+The samples of behavior must be reasonably representative of the behavior in question.
+The samples of behavior that make up a paper-and-pencil test, the most common type of psychological test, are written into the test items.
+Total performance on the items produces a test score.
+A score on a well-constructed test is believed to reflect a psychological construct such as achievement in a school subject like vocabulary or mathematics knowledge, cognitive ability, dimensions of personality such as introversion/extraversion, etc. Differences in test scores are thought to reflect individual differences in the construct the test is purported to measure.

 Types

 There are several broad categories of psychological tests:

 Achievement tests

-Achievement tests are tests that assess an individual's knowledge in a subject domain.
-Academic achievement tests are designed to be administered by a trained evaluator to an individual or a group of people.
-During achievement tests, a series of test items are presented to the person being evaluated.
-A score on a test is believed to reflect achievement in a school subject.
+Achievement tests assess an individual's knowledge in a subject domain.
+Some academic achievement tests are designed to be administered by a trained evaluator.
+By contrast, group achievement tests are often administered by a teacher.
+A score on an achievement test is believed to reflect the individual's knowledge of a subject area.

-Many achievement tests are norm-referenced.
-The person's responses are scored according to standardized protocols and the results can be compared to the responses of a norming group after the test is completed.

-Some achievement tests are criterion referenced, the purpose of which is find out if the test-taker mastered a predetermined body of knowledge rather than to compare the test-taker to everyone else who is taking the test.
+There are generally two types of achievement tests, norm-referenced and criterion-referenced tests.
+Most achievement tests are norm-referenced.
+The individual's responses are scored according to standardized protocols and the results can be compared to the results of a norming group.
+Norm-referenced tests can be used to underline individual differences, that is to say, to compare each test-taker to every other test-taker.
+By contrast, the purpose of criterion referenced achievement tests is ascertain whether the test-taker mastered a predetermined body of knowledge rather than to compare the test-taker to everyone else who took the test.
+These types of tests are often a component of a mastery-based classroom.

 The Kaufman Test of Educational Achievement is an example of an individually administered achievement test for students.